 Every day, would-be homeowners follow the usual steps to obtain a mortgage from a traditional lender.
 In many cases, these steps involve operating under an assumption that there will be no change in their household income or debt levels between the time they apply for a mortgage and when the real estate deal closes.
-This assumption leads some buyers to waive financing conditions on their purchase offers in fast-moving housing markets, which can help prevent missing out if there are multiple bids for a seller to consider.

 But what happens if your financial circumstances change in the interim?
 As Georgia and Mark (not their real names) learned, even when the change is through no fault of your own, it can place your dreams of homeownership in jeopardy.

 Georgia & Mark’s story: Buying a home after a job change

 Georgia and Mark were both full-time, salaried employees with good credit scores when they started the process of purchasing a home in the Ottawa region.
 Once they had saved up a 20% down payment, they found the house of their dreams and were overjoyed when their offer of purchase was accepted.
 With the help of their broker, they had secured mortgage financing with their bank, and believed everything would go smoothly, all the way up to moving into their new home.

 Unfortunately, shortly after their mortgage application was approved, but before closing on their new home, Mark’s workplace underwent a restructuring, and he was laid off as a result.
 Georgia was still employed, but her income alone was not enough to cover all of their expenses.
 As their savings were tied up in the deposit on their new house, they were temporarily forced to live off their credit cards for daily expenses.
 As a result, their credit scores fell below the minimum qualifications for their bank financing when the deal was due to close.